-Since buccal fat pad removal is minimally invasive it can be performed with a number of other procedures including rhinoplasty, facelift, cheek augmentation, chin augmentation and facial liposuction to reduce the subcutaneous fat of the jaw line and neck.
+And since buccal fat pad removal is minimally invasive, it can be performed with a number of other procedures, including rhinoplasty, facelift, cheek augmentation, chin augmentation and facial liposuction.